r2dedios/containers_learning/day-0/day-0.md

 ## 2. What is Kubernetes (K8s)?

 Kubernetes (k8s) is an **open-source container orchestration platform** that automates the deployment, scaling, and management of containerized applications.
+It doesn't include any Ingress, Storage provider, or user management system by default, but it sets the mechanisms for the admin to configure the one they want

 ### 🔹 Maintainer:
 - **Owner**: CNCF (Cloud Native Computing Foundation), originally developed by Google.